Dark Horse Comics

-Dark Horse Comics is an American independent comic book, graphic novel, and art book publisher founded in Milwaukie, Oregon, by Mike Richardson in 1986.
+Dark Horse Comics is an American comic book, graphic novel, and art book publisher founded in Milwaukie, Oregon, by Mike Richardson in 1986.
 The company was created using funds earned from Richardson's chain of Portland, Oregon, comic book shops known as Pegasus Books and founded in 1980.

-Dark Horse Comics has emerged as the fourth-largest comic publishing company in the United States of America.
+Dark Horse Comics is the fourth-largest comic publishing company in the United States.
 Dividing profits with artists and writers, as well as supporting artistic and creative rights in the comic book industry, Dark Horse Comics has become a strong proponent of publishing licensed material that often does not fit into mainstream media.
-Several titles include: Sin City, Hellboy, Buffy the Vampire Slayer, 300, Ninja Gaiden, and Star Wars.
+Several titles include: Sin City, Hellboy, Buffy the Vampire Slayer, 300, Ninja Gaiden, Masters of the Universe and Star Wars.

 In December 2021, Swedish gaming company Embracer Group launched its acquisition of Dark Horse Media, Dark Horse Comics' parent company, and completed the buyout in March 2022.

+Dark Horse Comics created Dark Horse Direct, a dedicated division for high-end collectible figures.
+Crafted primarily from resin, vinyl and PVC, their premium quality statues are available through a direct-to-consumer model.

 Overview

 Dark Horse has published many licensed comics, including comics based on Star Wars, Avatar: The Last Airbender, Ninja Gaiden, Buffy the Vampire Slayer, Aliens, Predator, and Terminator.
-Dark Horse Comics holds a notoriety for being the most reputable publisher in regard to allowing creators to retain ownership of their work.
-Founder Mike Richardson created the company with creator rights in mind because of his frustration with the treatment of artists by comic publishers of the time.
+Dark Horse Comics allows creators to retain ownership of their work.
+Mike Richardson founded the company to support creator rights, stating his frustration with artist treatment.

 They have published several creator-owned comics such as Frank Miller's Sin City and 300, Mike Mignola's Hellboy, Stan Sakai's Usagi Yojimbo, and Gerard Way's Umbrella Academy.
-With an emphasis on mini and limited series, Dark Horse Comics has given itself immense flexibility in the comic book publishing industry.
+Dark Horse Comics publishes several mini and limited series.
 This model allows the company to pull poorly performing series while also retaining the ability to reprint past works without intense scrutiny.

 In 2006, The New York Times reported that "Dark Horse pays by the story or the page, and shares profit generated by comic books and related merchandise.
 That is different from the standard work-for-hire arrangement at DC and Marvel: creators are paid for a specific story and perhaps receive royalties from collected editions, but the bulk of the revenue, and all of the merchandising opportunities, remain with the companies".